x21L/CloudComputing-Group2/PROPOSAL.md

 each microservice into teams.
 This means each team member listed above is responsible for a single microservice and simulates an independent development team.
 Therefore, it might be the case, that the microservices are even developed in different programming languages or use different tools.

+### Programming Languages

+* Java (Microservice)
+* .NET C# (Microservice)
+* Typescript (Frontent)

+### Container Orchestration

+* Kubernetes

+### Communication

+* The containers and the frontend communicate with each other using REST, HTTP(s).

+### Monolith

+* The source code of the monolith is not available as our idea of the application is entirely concept based.
+This means we assume that the monolith application is an unmaintainable mess which requires single features to be extracted and moved to the cloud.
+In detail the application consists out of a PHP project which violates every kind of separations of concerns possible and comes without tests.
+An example would be a .php file containing some part of the presentation layer in HTML, some business logic validations and even database transactions.